Unitary transform diagonalizing the Confluent Hypergeometric kernel: Wiener-Hopf factorization of

 which is finite since $f\in H_{1/2}(\R)$.
 The argument for $f_-$ is similar.

 To calculate the trace we use Mercer's theorem (see \cite[Theorem~3.11.9]{S_15}).
-Recall that it states that for an integral trace class operator with a continuous kernel $K(x, y)$ its trace is equal to the integral of $K(x, x)$.
+Mercer's theorem states that for an integral trace-class operator with a continuous kernel $K(x, y)$ its trace is equal to the integral of $K(x, x)$.
 In our case

 The assertion for general $s$ follows from